-(e) No party shall have an advantage over the other in gaining access to employees during organizational or representation campaign activity.
-Interested employee organizations will receive the same access to bargaining unit employees as is currently provided to outside organizations under County policies and practices for facility use.
-Attendance at any meeting is voluntary and open to all bargaining unit employees.
+(g) No party shall have an advantage over the other in gaining access to employees during organizational or representation campaign activity.
+Interested employee organizations will receive the same access to bargaining unit employees as is currently provided to outside organizations.
+Attendance at any meeting on County premises for bargaining unit representation campaign activity by any employee organization pursuant to a properly filed and valid petition for representation is voluntary for bargaining unit employees and shall be open to all bargaining unit employees.